 Some gyms offer a creche or childcare facility which can be an absolute lifesaver for many people.

 While it’s not always practical, get your kids working out with you.
-Often when I do a HIIT workbook I have a little copycat next to me trying to copy all the moves.
+Often when I do a HIIT workout, I have a little copycat next to me trying to copy all the moves.

 A dance party might be a bit unconventional, but it will still get the blood pumping and the muscles moving.
 I’m not ashamed to admit I know the dance moves to some of The Wiggles’ songs and a few from Playschool.